netcrop/guestbridge/README.md

 # Guestbridge
 Guest Bridge is a Kernel Virtual Machine Configuration script, written in Bash/Perl.
-Supporting GPU (Mouse, Keyboard, USB) pass through via PCIE to guest OS, and automatic release devices back to host OS.
+Supporting GPU (Mouse, Keyboard, USB, Network) pass through via PCIE to guest OS, and automatic release devices back to host OS.
 Meanwhile the host OS remain headless (in case single GPU,keyboard and mouse setup) communication with guests via SSH.
 Administrator can therefore maintain a minimal footprint on host OS and keep it secure.